openkruise/kruise/docs/tutorial/uniteddeployment.md

 demo-guestbook-kruise-subset-c-bxpd9-2   1/1     Running   0          3m29s
 ```

- There should be 3 StatefulSets created which represent three subsets.
-Depending on the subset name prefix format `<UnitedDeployment-name>-<subset-name>-`,
+There should be 3 StatefulSets created.
+According to the subset name prefix format `<UnitedDeployment-name>-<subset-name>-`,
 it is easy to identify which subset a StatefulSet represents.
- For example, the StatefulSet `demo-guestbook-kruise-subset-a-c9x8n` is a subset named `subset-a` under the UnitedDeployment `demo-guestbook-kruise`.
+For example, the StatefulSet `demo-guestbook-kruise-subset-a-c9x8n` represents a subset named `subset-a` under the UnitedDeployment `demo-guestbook-kruise`.
- The desired replicas of each StatefulSet should match the value indicated in `spec.topology`.
+The desired replicas of each StatefulSet should match the values specified in `spec.topology`.

 ```yaml
 ......